maaque/Russound-RIO-daemon/README.md

 The purpose of riod.py to permanelty run as a daemon on a unix hosts, e.g. raspberry and provide the status of a Russound device MCA-C3, MCA-C5 or MCA-88.
 It always able to provide the current configuration via built in Web Service and could send update to specific hosts via TCP and UPD and provide the status of a Russound device MCA-C3, MCA-C5 or MCA-88.
 It has been only tested with python3.
-Location of riod.ini could be either script dir, /etc or /usr/local/etc
+Location of riod.ini could be either script dir, /etc or /usr/local/etc The ini file is key, to configure russounf target, Radio channels, as well as any outbank udp or tcp connections
 <br>
 It allows to control the russound as well: